BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 ## Known Issues
 ### Widevine Modular Playback Issue
 * Testing has uncovered a playback issue in our Widevine Modular integration that prevents playback in most cases.
 We are actively working on a solution that will be included in our next release.
-Because of this, we are advising consumer of the Android SDK who integrate with Widevine Modular to use the Android SDK version 4.6.4.
+Because of this, we are advising consumers of the Android SDK who integrate with Widevine Modular to use the Android SDK version 4.6.4.

 ## Limitations